What Are Popular Careers in Humanities?

 Sales or Customer Service

 A humanities degree can benefit anyone working with the public.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that customer service workers numbered approximately 2.4 million in 2012, with about one in five individuals working part-time.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that customer service workers numbered approximately 2.5 million in 2014, with about one in five individuals working part-time as of 2012.

 Real Estate Broker